Winter Tire FAQs

 Aren’t Winter Tires Noisy And Uncomfortable?

-In the past, winter tires have been notoriously loud, however this is no longer the case.
+In the past, winter tires have been notoriously loud.
+However, this is no longer the case.
 When changing from an all-season tire to a winter tire, you may hear a slight difference, but the noise levels are nowhere near as drastic as in the past.
 Changing from all-season tires to studded winter tires will show a noticeable increase in noise.
-In the end, the increase in safety is well worth any incremental increase in noise you may hear.
+In the end, the increase in safety is well worth any incremental increase in the noise you may hear.

 Do I Need Winter Tires If I Drive Carefully?

-We always recommend driving with care and consideration, and driving safely can make a big difference.
-However, all the care in the world will not add traction to your tires and winter tires are a way to provide you with a safety advantage.
+We always recommend driving with care and consideration, and being diligent about driving safely can make a big difference.
+However, all the caution in the world will not add traction to your tires and winter tires are a way to provide you with a safety advantage.

 What If I Just Don’t Drive When The Weather Is Bad?